Monte Ne: Initial construction projects

-In December 1900, with US$52,000 of individual investors' money and $48,000 of his own, Harvey formed the Monte Ne Investment Company, which held the deeds to all of the land.
-The first hotel completed was the Hotel Monte Ne in April 1901, which opened in May.
-It was three stories high and had two wings 300 feet (91 m) long.
-Each room had a doorway to the outside, and the hotel was surrounded with wide porches.
+In December 1900, with $52,000 of individual investors' money and $48,000 of his own, Harvey formed the Monte Ne Investment Company, which held the deeds to all of the land.
+Initial projects included dredging a canal and constructing a lagoon along with various bridges and walkways for guests.
+In 1900 the construction of the first hotel was begun, and the Hotel Monte Ne was completed in April 1901.
+It was three stories high and had two wings 300 ft long.
+The grand opening of the resort was held on May 4, 1901.
+According to the Springfield Republican newspaper, "The ball being given tonight is the most brilliant social event that has ever occurred in this section, and marks the beginning of a new era in the social world of Northwest Arkansas".